How to Identify Your Audience for Impactful Data Storytelling

 How Do You Identify the Right Audience for a Data Story?

-• Identify the different types of audiences
+• Identify the different types of audiences.

 • Media: Journalists, bloggers, and social media influencers fall into this group.
-They will likely use your data story to create their own narratives for their audiences.
+They will likely use your data story to create their narratives for their audiences.

-• Gather information on potential audiences
+• Gather information on potential audiences.

-• Relevance of the Information: The information should be relevant to the audience’s work, interests, or daily lives.
+• Relevance of the information: The information should be relevant to the audience’s work, interests, or daily lives.

-• Communication Channels: Identify the platforms and methods by which the audience typically receives similar information.
+• Communication channels: Identify the platforms and methods by which the audience typically receives similar information.

-• Choose your target audience
+• Choose your target audience.

-• The Expert: You would address this type of audience when presenting research findings to fellow scientists or financial results to industry analysts.
+• The expert: You would address this type of audience when presenting research findings to fellow scientists or financial results to industry analysts.

-• The Influencer: You would address this audience when you want your data story to be shared widely and shape public opinion.
+• The influencer: You would address this audience when you want your data story to be shared widely and shape public opinion.

-• The Learner: You would address this audience when you’re trying to educate about a particular topic
+• The learner: You would address this audience when you’re trying to educate about a particular topic

-• The Generalist: You would address this audience when your story has broad societal implications, like explaining the results of a national census.
+• The generalist: You would address this audience when your story has broad societal implications, like explaining the results of a national census.

 Best Practices and Things to Watch Out For